Leonildayyy/crewai-data-analysis/README.md

 ## CrewAI Data Analysis App

-A simple Streamlit app using CrewAI and OpenAI to analyze uploaded CSV files.
-Users can inspect the data schema and ask questions to get instant insights.
+A simple Streamlit app that uses CrewAI and OpenAI to help analyze CSV files.
+Users can upload a sample dataset, view the table structure, and ask questions about the data.
+The app stores the uploaded file in a temporary SQLite3 database, making it easy to inspect and query the data efficiently.
+You’ll need an OpenAI API key to get started.
+Just upload a file and start playing around — ask questions, spot patterns, and get quick answers.

 ## Features